Go Forth and Simplify...But How?

 To respond to the spirit of these regulations--developing communications that educate, reinforce the value proposition, and engender trust—requires more than clear writing.
 Companies find themselves needing to instill a "Simplicity Mindset" throughout their organizations.

-Many companies have restructured marketing efforts to consider the customer experience holistically, an important step towards Simplification.
-This brings together those who don’t usually work together as communicators; and when structured as a collaborative effort, these cross-functional teams offer valuable insights by focusing on audience needs rather than defending internal silos.
+Many companies have restructured marketing efforts to consider the customer experience holistically, an essential step towards simplification.
+This action brings together those who don't usually work together as communicators; and when structured as a collaborative effort, these cross-functional teams offer valuable insights by focusing on audience needs rather than defending internal silos.

-Companies are plagued by jargon-ridden communications, convoluted processes and a tolerance for bureaucracy.
-They yearn for clarity, simplicity and efficiency and rightly so--we believe that complexity is a thief that robs all of us of time, money, optimism and patience.
-It nickels and dimes consumers while eroding a company’s bottom line.
-Simplicity can prevent the crime.
+Many companies are plagued by jargon-ridden communications, convoluted processes, and tolerance for bureaucracy.
+They yearn for clarity, simplicity, and efficiency and rightly so--we believe that complexity is a thief that robs all of us of time, money, optimism and patience.
+It nickels and dimes consumers while eroding a company's bottom line.
+Simplicity can prevent this crime.